Keeping the Evidence Chain: Semantic Evidence Allocation for Training-Free Token Pruning in Video Temporal Grounding: SemVID

 \subsection{Motion Token}

 Object evidence is necessary but not always sufficient for VTG.
-Precise temporal grounding also requires capturing the state transitions around the boundary and maintaining a traceable path that links evidence across frames.
-To support such temporal traceability, SemVID introduces motion tokens as explicit relay evidence to capture state changes and facilitate cross-frame routing.
+Precise temporal grounding requires capturing the state transitions and maintaining a traceable path that links evidence across frames.
+To facilitate cross-frame routing, SemVID introduces motion tokens as explicit relays to capture state changes.

 In dot-product attention, a token routes less mass to tokens with low feature similarity.
 Consequently, long-range evidence propagation is most likely to bottleneck at frames where the visual state changes sharply.
 We therefore identify motion tokens from regions with strong temporal feature variation by scoring each patch with a cheap token-level difference $m_{\text{mot}}^{(t,p)}$: